 A classical education is language-focused where learning is achieved through written and spoken words.
 Numerical literacy is an essential form of language, learned through the precise study of mathematical patterns and relationships.
 Subjects are interrelated; not studied in isolation from one another but instead students are taught the connections between the disciplines.
 History is studied in chronological order as the backbone structure for learning beginning with ancients and progressing forward to the moderns in history, science, literature, art, and music.

 A classical education guides students towards analytical inquiry and logical thinking.
 Students learn to aggregate information across various disciplines, develop effective communication skills, and become virtuous citizens and life-long learners.

-Classical Grammar School houses Kindergarten through Sixth Grade, where students are provided a solid foundation of basic skills and knowledge for academic and personal success.
+Classical Grammar School houses Kindergarten through Fifth Grade, where students are provided a solid foundation of basic skills and knowledge for academic and personal success.
 Here we also set the foundations of moral and civic virtue, cultivate studious habits, respect for the natural and human world and the dissemination of ideas necessary for a democracy.

 In Grammar School, students are taught explicit phonics and grammar, penmanship and cursive, classic literature, and study skills, as well as systematically introduced to knowledge in math, science, geography, history, and the arts.